TO REPORT AN EMERGENCY CALL 911

 Fire Department

 Perry Township is located on the west side of Evansville in western Vanderburgh County.
-The Township is surrounded on 3 sides by the winding Ohio River.
-Established in 1959, this all-volunteer department includes 45 personnel and 12 apparatus that respond from 3 stations.
+The Township is surrounded on 3 sides by the winding 20 miles of Ohio River shoreline.
+Established in 1959, this volunteer department includes 60 personnel and 12 apparatus that respond from 3 stations.
 PTFD provides Fire, Rescue, Water Rescue and Medical First-Response protection to the residents of Perry and Union Townships.
 Their area includes 55 square miles and 25,400 residents including the University of Southern Indiana (USI).

-Our Spring 2025 Newsletter is out to the residents of Perry & Union Township.
+Our Fall 2025 Newsletter is out to the residents of Perry & Union Township.
 To read it online, just click on the link below:

 Your generous donations play a vital role in ensuring the safety of our firefighters and enhancing our life-saving capabilities.
 Contributions help us acquire essential equipment, upgrade our gear, and provide ongoing training, all of which are crucial for protecting both our team and the community we serve.
 By donating, you empower us to respond more effectively to emergencies, ultimately saving lives and keeping our members safe as they bravely face each call.
 Thank you for your support!